-After the Event (ATE) Legal Expenses insurance has been rapidly evolving, with positive implications for both policy wordings and the limits of indemnity.
+After the Event (ATE) Legal Expenses insurance has been rapidly evolving, with positive implications for policyholders.

-In fact, the market is seeing a shift in focus from small personal injury and small commercial ATE Legal Expenses insurance towards highly complex commercial cases.
-Clients from larger law firms are requesting litigation funding and insurance to manage their risks.
-The purchase of such insurance is no longer seen as purely binary.
-For example, some clients buy 70 per cent coverage for their opponents’ costs exposure and 30 per cent of risk sits within their tolerance and risk appetite.
+In fact, the market is seeing a shift in focus from personal injury and small commercial cases towards highly complex commercial cases.
+Even very well resourced clients are deploying litigation funding and insurance to manage their risks.
+The purchase of such insurance is no longer restricted to just adverse costs, or for the full potential liability.
+For example, some clients will insure some of their own solicitors cost risk and at the other end of the scale others will buy 70 per cent coverage for their opponents’ costs exposure and 30 per cent of risk sits within their tolerance and risk appetite.

 - Injunctions in Asia and the UK – with the issues of cross-undertakings as to damages

-- Appeals in the US and UK courts – with the issues of losing the claimant’s award
+- Appeals in the US and UK courts – mitigating the financial impact of a decision being “reversed”

 Market capacity grows

 Our dispute resolution team has accessed A-rated* insurers globally to secure ATE Legal Expenses insurance to indemnify the claimant(s) for their opponents’ costs liability, with multimillion-dollar limits, one of which is believed to be the largest single policy limit ever deployed in the industry; one of the largest arbitration default insurances of over $50m; one of the largest cross-undertakings placements in excess of $20m; and tax uncertainty insurance in excess of $70m.The efficient and timely deliverability of smaller cases remains key also.

 Market solutions and policy wordings are evolving to meet bespoke client needs in several ways: